Day Eight: ¿Y Si Me Suelto?

 Within my alonetude practice, this work reflects the interior landscape of solitude.
 Solitude is often misread as emptiness.
 My experience is the opposite.
 When external noise recedes, interior colour intensifies.
 Memory, sensation, grief, curiosity, and calm all surface together.

 This page holds that plurality.
 A visual mapping of inner life that resists simplification.
-There is no central focal point because solitude decentralises hierarchy.
+There is no central focal point because solitude decentralizes hierarchy.
 Everything matters.
 Everything belongs.

 Photo Credit: Amy Tucker, 2026

 By the door, my orange suitcase sits unopened.
-It is my “transformational object,” a vessel for the “unthought known,” the knowledge held in my body still awaiting words to name it.
+It is my “transformational object,” a vessel for the “what we hold in our bodies before we have words for it,” the knowledge held in my body still awaiting words to name it.
 Christopher Bollas (1987) suggests that such objects hold parts of the self waiting to be rediscovered.
-Inside that suitcase is more than just linen and walking shoes; it keeps the “ash” of twenty-five years of academic performance and the quiet grief of the pandemic years that hollowed me out.
+Inside that suitcase is more than just linen and walking shoes; it keeps the “ash” of nineteen years of academic performance and the quiet grief of the pandemic years that hollowed me out.

 As I sit here, my nervous system is in a state of chronic activation, scanning for demands even in this unlived-in room.
-Drawing on Stephen Porges’ (2011) Polyvagal Theory, I recognise I am struggling to move from hyper-vigilance into a Ventral Vagal state of safety.
+Drawing on Stephen Porges’ (2011) work on how the nervous system responds to safety and threat, I recognize I am struggling to move from hyper-vigilance into a state of genuine safety and connection.
 I am a ghost haunting my own morning, showering without feeling the water, eating without tasting the food.

 I am already mentally in the Sea of Cortez, replaying the past and rehearsing the future, while completely missing the sensory reality of the present.